pgescudero/wpf-data-processing-coding-challenge/README.md

 wpf-data-processing-coding-challenge
 ==================
-A small WPF application that resolves the coding challenge detailed below, inspired on the Objective-C implementation posted by Greg Lee on https://github.com/Gregliest/Coding-Challenge-1.
+A small WPF application that resolves the coding challenge detailed below, inspired by the Objective-C implementation posted by Greg Lee on https://github.com/Gregliest/Coding-Challenge-1.
 This challenge centers around data analysis and data structures, but also has a WPF UI.

 Some sample data and analyzed data are included in the repo.